 *Specific materials vary, depending upon which of the three grout cleaners you’re after; this photo shows materials needed for all three.

-Light Tile and Grout Cleaning
+Light Tile and Grout Cleaning with tap water

 If you have water spots or some light soils in your grout, you should be able to get them out with a light scrubbing of some baking soda.